FAQs about Swedish Midwifery Services

 If a nurse-midwife is delivering my baby, can I still choose to have an epidural?

-Epidural anesthesia is available 24 hours/day at Swedish Ballard and Swedish Issaquah.
+Epidural anesthesia is available 24 hours/day at Swedish Ballard, First Hill and Issaquah.
 Some of our patients know that they have a preference for epidural anesthesia during labor and others may choose an epidural if their labor is long or difficult.
 We will be supportive of your choices for pain management in labor, and we encourage patients to fill out our birth plan form so that the midwives and nurses are aware of any preferences.